dunerztd/toyRobot/README.md

 A few caveats to operating the program:

 - Accepts capitals only
-- Must have a space between PLACE and Co-ordinates.
+- The PLACE command must have a space between PLACE and Co-ordinates.
 Co-ordinates and Facing only separated by a comma with no spaces ie. PLACE 5,5,NORTH

 To run the tests with code coverage: